Corporate haven: Global BEPS hubs

 Modern corporate tax havens, such as Ireland, Singapore, the Netherlands and the U.K., are different from traditional "offshore" financial centres like Bermuda, the Cayman Islands or Jersey.
 Corporate havens offer the ability to reroute untaxed profits from higher-tax jurisdictions back to the haven; as long as these jurisdictions have bi-lateral tax treaties with the corporate haven.
 This makes modern corporate tax havens more potent than more traditional tax havens, who have more limited tax treaties, due to their acknowledged status.

-The Cayman Islands, BVI, Bermuda, Jersey and Guernsey are more properly now known as IFCs or OFCs.
+The Cayman Islands, BVI, Bermuda, Jersey and Guernsey are more properly now known as IFCs or Offshore Financial Centres (OFCs).

 Tools

 Tax academics identify that extracting untaxed profits from higher-tax jurisdictions requires several components:

 Once the untaxed funds are rerouted back to the corporate tax haven, additional BEPS tools shield against paying taxes in the haven.
 It is important these BEPS tools are complex and obtuse so that the higher-tax jurisdictions do not feel the corporate haven is a traditional tax haven (or they will suspend the bilateral tax treaties).
 These complex BEPS tools often have interesting labels: